gillescochez/laboite/README.md

 	item: 'item', // item element class
 	itemWrap: 'item-wrap', // item wrapper class (added on each items)

-	// those are status classes that are added to the main wrapper depending on various status
-	// NOT IN USE YET (MIGHT TAKE THEM OUT LATER)
-	slideshowDisabled: 'slideshowDisabled',
-	slideshowOn: 'slideshowOn',
-	slideshowOff: 'slideshowOff',
-	itemLoading: 'itemLoading',
-	itemLoaded: 'itemLoaded',

 	// misc
 	dimmer: 'dimmer'
 },